Skip to main content

 • gameplay

-• “The gameplay loop is outstanding, because the combat is authentic, violent, and brutally difficult.”
+• “The core gameplay loop is enjoyable and replayable.”

 • graphics

-• “The graphics are amazing for a game that I have almost constantly pinned at 144Hz on my 3080ti.
-I'd assume that you wouldn't need much hardware to reach a similar graphical fidelity, which is outstanding optimization for an early access game's initial release.”
+• “The graphics are amazing for a game that I have almost constantly pinned at 144Hz on my 3080ti and I'd assume that you wouldn't need much hardware to reach a similar graphical fidelity which is outstanding optimization for an early access game's initial release.”

 • optimization

-• “This game is stupidly well optimized; I'm pretty sure it can run on almost any hardware from the past 10 years and the framerate is extremely stable.”
+• “The game is stupidly well optimized; I'm pretty sure it can run on almost any hardware from the past 10 years with an extremely stable framerate.”

-• “The optimization is extremely crisp; I get a solid 120 fps in 1080p with all settings maxed.
-I have yet to feel a single frame dip, crash, or game-breaking bug.”
+• “The optimization is extremely crisp, I get a solid 120 fps in 1080p with all settings maxed, with no frame dips, crashes, or game-breaking bugs.”

-• “This game is still early access; however, the game is extremely unoptimized and even if you run the game on the recommended specs or slightly above, the game will run totally smooth until you reach the first zone outside the cabin.”
+• “This game is still early access; however, the game is extremely unoptimized, and even if you run it on the recommended specs or slightly above, the game will run smoothly until you reach the first zone outside the cabin.”

-• “- poorly optimized AI. - poorly optimized bartering system. - poorly optimized game (freezes on the loading screen at least twice a game).”
+• “- poorly optimized AI; poorly optimized bartering system; poorly optimized game (freezes on the loading screen at least twice per game).”

 • atmosphere